le717/PatchIt/Documentation/PiP Format V1.1.md

 Details
 -------

-#### PiP File Format
+#### PiP File Format ####

 * PiP stands for <strong>P</strong>atch<strong>I</strong>t! <strong>P</strong>atch.
-* A PiP file is a plain text file written with [`UTF-8-NOBOM`](http://en.wikipedia.org/wiki/UTF-8#Byte_order_mark) encoding, and can be edited on any text editor that supports such encoding.
+* A `.PiP` file is a plain text file written with [`UTF-8-NOBOM`](http://en.wikipedia.org/wiki/UTF-8#Byte_order_mark) encoding, and can be edited on any text editor that supports such encoding.
-* A PiP file is completely case-sensitive.
+* A `.PiP` file is completely case-sensitive.
 * As a validity test, each PiP file must have on line 1 a specific line of text (known as the validity line).
-This line ***must** match **PatchIt!**'s internal version exactly to confirm it is a valid Patch.
+This line _**must**_ match **PatchIt!**'s internal version exactly to confirm it is a valid Patch.
 * In addition the the first line, the second line is also checked to determine if it is a valid Patch and what version Patch it is.
 This line _**must**_ also match **PatchIt!**'s internal version exactly.
-* Legacy (V1.0.1) Patches are detected by looking for that version's validity line.
+* Legacy (v1.0.1) Patches are detected by looking for that version's validity line.
 If it is found, it is installed using the Legacy Installation routine.
-* Modern (V1.1) patches are the only new and supported Patches.
+* Modern (v1.1) patches are the only new and supported Patches.
 Legacy Patches are installed only to retain backward.
 Legacy Patches can not and will not be created by **PatchIt!** anymore.
 * The `Name`, `Version`, and `Author` fields, written on lines 5, 6, and 7 respectively, contain the Name, Version, and Author of the Patch.
 * The `MP` (Multi Purpose) field, written on line 8, contains various Patch info.
 For _LEGO® LOCO_ Patches, it contains the resolution the map was created with.
 For _LEGO® Racers_ Patches, it currently writes _MP_, as there is not a use for that game yet.
 * The `Game` field, written on line 9, tells what game a Patch was created for.
 It currently has two values: _LEGO® Racers_ and _LEGO® LOCO_.
 * The `Description` field is written on the last three lines of a Patch.
-Unlike V1.0.1, it does not have an 161 character limit.
+Unlike the [PiP File Format v1.0.1](PiP Format.md), it does not have an 161 character limit.
-* Both the PiP file and PiA Archive uses the Patch's name and version for their filenames.
+* Both the `.PiP` file and `.PiA` Archive uses the Patch's name and version for their filenames.

-**The PiP file layout can be found [below.](#pip-version-11-file-format-layouts)**
+**The PiP file layout can be found [below.](#pip-v111-file-format-layouts)**

-#### PiA Archive Layout
+#### PiA Archive Layout ####

 * PiA stands for <strong>P</strong>atch<strong>I</strong>t! <strong>A</strong>rchive.
-* A PiA archive is a standard LZMA compressed TAR archive.
+* A `.PiA` archive is a standard LZMA compressed TAR archive.
-* The PiA archive must reside in the same directory as it's accompanying .PiP file for a successful installation.
+* The `.PiA` archive must reside in the same directory as it's accompanying `.PiP` file for a successful installation.
-* The PiA archive must be laid out in the same way the intended game would use them.
+* The `.PiA` archive must be laid out in the same way the intended game would use them.
 For example:
-Any new _LEGO® Racers_ .TUN audio would go in the root of the archive, and any modified binary files that reside under `MENUDATA\ENGLISH` would belong in the
+Any new _LEGO® Racers_ `.TUN` audio would go in the root of the archive, and any modified binary files that reside under `MENUDATA\ENGLISH` would belong in the
 MENUDATA\ENGLISH folder in the archive, and so on.
-* If the PiA archive contains a folder that contains the laid out files rather than the files being laid out correctly, that folder will be installed into the game and not into the proper locations.
+* If the `.PiA` archive contains a folder that contains the laid out files rather than the files being laid out correctly, that folder will be installed into the game and not into the proper locations.
 Example, if the archive is laid out like `MyMod1.PiA\MyMod1\GAMEDATA` and your game is located at
 `C:\Program Files\LEGO Racers`, the files will be installed as `C:\Program Files\LEGO Racers\MyMod1`.
 The same goes for files that are scattered in the root of the archive.
 If `ENGLISH.SRF` is located in the root of the archive, it will be installed to